divorce for harm Egypt • Egypt fault-based divorce procedure • evidence for harm Egypt divorce • foreigners divorce in Egypt

 - Serious, repeated insult or humiliation undermining dignity and making cohabitation unreasonable.

-- Desertion/abandonment and persistent failure to provide maintenance or housing without lawful excuse.
+- Desertion or abandonment and persistent failure to provide maintenance or housing without lawful excuse.

-- Addiction or criminal conduct that destabilises the family or exposes spouses/children to danger.
+- Addiction or criminal conduct that destabilises the family or exposes spouses or children to danger.

-- Bigamy/polygamy causing harm or materially prejudicing the wife’s position.
+- Bigamy or polygamy that causes harm or materially prejudices the wife’s position.

 Evidence strategy — building a persuasive case